luismr00/WebsitePortfolio/README.md

 * Upload the old web portfolio to github to show the improvements between the old and the new one.
 Include a link at the top under updates within the first bullet where it says 'here'.

+* Add facebook, linkedin, and mail icons at home.html